nickzoic/nick.zoic.org/art/boot-naked-linux/index.md

     /dev/sda1 *       2048 1050623 1048576 512M ef EFI (FAT-12/16/32)
     /dev/sda2      1050624 7884799 6834176 3.3G 83 Linux

-Plenty of places seem to say the partition table has to be of type MBR and the EFI partition of a special type within that, but this is what worked for me on this crappy laptop.
+Plenty of places seem to say the partition table has to be of type GPT and the EFI partition of a special type within that, but this is what my Mint Linux installer USB looked like and this is what worked for me on this crappy laptop.

 Now we can make the file systems on our partitions: